awsdocs/aws-robomaker-developer-guide/doc_source/API_ListDeploymentJobs.md

 Required: No

  ** [maxResults](#API_ListDeploymentJobs_RequestSyntax) **   <a name="robomaker-ListDeploymentJobs-request-maxResults"></a>
-The maximum number of deployment job results returned by `ListDeploymentJobs` in paginated output\.
 When this parameter is used, `ListDeploymentJobs` only returns `maxResults` results in a single page along with a `nextToken` response element\.
 The remaining results of the initial request can be seen by sending another `ListDeploymentJobs` request with the returned `nextToken` value\.
-This value can be between 1 and 100\.
-If this parameter is not used, then `ListDeploymentJobs` returns up to 100 results and a `nextToken` value if applicable\.
+This value can be between 1 and 200\.
+If this parameter is not used, then `ListDeploymentJobs` returns up to 200 results and a `nextToken` value if applicable\.
 Type: Integer
 Required: No

  ** [nextToken](#API_ListDeploymentJobs_RequestSyntax) **   <a name="robomaker-ListDeploymentJobs-request-nextToken"></a>
 The `nextToken` value returned from a previous paginated `ListDeploymentJobs` request where `maxResults` was used and the results exceeded the value of that parameter\.
 Pagination continues from the end of the previous results that returned the `nextToken` value\.
-This token should be treated as an opaque identifier that is only used to retrieve the next items in a list and not for other programmatic purposes\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2048\.
 Pattern: `[a-zA-Z0-9_.\-\/+=]*`